Exploring Gangtok: A Complete Travel Guide

 - Avoid visiting during peak seasons to get better hotel deals

-- October to December for clear skies and snow-capped mountains.
+October to December: Clear skies with cold weather and views of snow-capped mountains.

-- Shared cabs and private taxis are the primary modes of transport.
+- Local Transport: Shared cabs and private taxis are the main modes of transport within Gangtok and nearby areas.

-- Warm clothes, comfortable footwear, and rain gear if visiting during the monsoon.
+- What to Pack: Carry warm clothes even in summer, comfortable walking shoes, and rain gear if visiting during monsoon.

 Why Gangtok is a ‘Travel and Heal’ Spot